 Academic Requirements:

-- Completion of the First-Year Honors Seminar, internal admission waiver, or other general education course
+- Completion of the First-Year Honors Seminar, internal admission equivalent, or other general education course will fulfill this requirement

 Students in the Honors Program develop an extra layer of depth in their chosen fields by doing honors-level work in their home programs, accelerating themselves toward the frontiers of knowledge, culture, and technology while engaging in positive, collegial relationships with faculty mentors.
 This should be completed in your final two years in the Honors Program.